open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

 4. We then need to make sure that the plugin / common library is able to find the library files during compile time.
-This can be done in two different ways dependeing on the type of library.
+This can be done in two different ways depending on the type of library.
 For most commonly used libraries, the :code:`find_package` option is recommended.
 An example would be

 .. code-block:: cmake